allalimu/LiteratureNotes/README.md

 The previous tries i tried to care about how it looks and became a stressful job to write notes and sharing them.
 This is no longer the case since.
 Life changed and things happened and now i don't care if i look bad doing what i want.
 So ...
 That's that.

+## Work Flow

+1. Create a md file with \.todo as part of the name, add a TODO tag with resource link in it and push it into the repository.
+2. Review the resource and Write my notes on the subject.
+3. Push the notes into the repository.
+4. When reviewing is finished, TODO Tags will be removed from the file.
+5. If interest was lost in the material, a \.nah is added to the file name before \.md.

 --------

 ###### That's it.
 That's the ReadMe file.